 - the only one with email (you have to use a third party for others, which is advisable, anyhow.
 GSuite FTW!)

 - are owned by WordPress’ parent company, which might be worth something?

 - The biggest hurdle here is their migration cost.
 It’s not unreasonable, but it’s not competitive with other migration options.

 - There are several notes in the spreadsheet for WordPress.com, not b/c they’re worse, but b/c their biz model is different than others.

 - Migration cost is unknown.
 E.g. What if their plugin fails on a customized theme?
 Do I have to pay somebody hourly?

 - Some of the notes in the spreadsheet for WPEngine will likely turn more positive as they continue to roll out new services.

 Dan Dreifort consults on UX and SEO and makes noise in several bands.
-He enjoys sketching, films, games, beer, and his hot triathaloner-doctor-wife.
-He plans to turn his front yard into a two-hole miniature golf course with a dragon scultpture.
-Somehow, she’s on board with this.
+He enjoys sketching, films, games, beer, and hanging with his hot triathaloner-doctor-wife.
+He plans to turn his front yard into a two-hole miniature golf course with a dragon sculpture, some day.